Should I report violations to my supervisor, security or Human Resources and let them deal with it?

 Why should I report what I know?
 What's in it for me?

 Phillips 66 chooses to promote ethical behavior.
 All unethical conduct, at any level, ultimately hurts the company and all employees.
-So if you know of any incidents of misconduct or ethical violations, consider it your duty to yourself and your co-workers to report it.
+So if you know of any incidents of misconduct or ethical violations, consider it your duty to yourself and your co-workers to report them.

 We certainly do.
 In fact, we need you to report potential ethics issues.
 You know what is going on in our company.
 You may have initial knowledge of an activity that may be cause for concern.
 Your reporting can minimize the potential negative impact on the company and our people.